RogerCL24/pgSQL/SALES APP/README.md

 as well as the handling of errors, exceptions, warnings... with `RAISE`

 5. `STORED_PROC` folder -> In order to level up our functions knowledge in postgreSQL we learn the usage of the stored procedures

+6. `TRIGGERS` folder -> Alike to stored procedures but triggers are executed automatically and are used to auditory the data base